linc01n/blog/source/_posts/2013-03-19-softether-on-vps.markdown

 Requirement: VPS

 I am using vps from buyvm.
 I got from a year deal which is USD12/year.
+I would recommend [Ramnode](https://clientarea.ramnode.com/aff.php?aff=319) as a VPS provider.
+Their VPS is speedy and support is amazing.

 * Spec:
 	* RAM: 128MB